Vanezio/tastForPTM/README.md

 Link on git hub pages https://vanezio.github.io/testForPTM/

-Click: delete cell and all neighbours cells from the same group
+Click: delete cell and all neighbour cells from the same group